raspberrypilearning/getting-started-with-git/worksheet.md

 		master
 	```

 1. You can now work on the lidar-version branch without altering your master branch.
-If you try out the new approach and find it doesn't work, you can simply the branch using `git branch -D lidar-version`.
+If you try out the new approach and find it doesn't work, you can simply delete the branch using `git branch -D lidar-version`.
 However, if it all works well, you can merge the branch back into your master branch.

 1. First, you'll need to make sure all your changes are committed and then switch back to the master branch.